-A target is a set of tasks to be executed.
-Each target can depend on other targets in order to determine the order in which ant has to follow the different tasks in order to build the project.
 A target specifies five attributes: the name of the target (name), the list of targets on which it depends (depends), the name of the property that must be set (if), the name of the property that must not be set (unless) and a comment (description).
 Except for the name of the target, the other attributes are optional.
+The targets in a project can depend on other targets in the same project. ant checks the dependencies between the different targets to determine the order in which the different targets will be executed.